endurantgames/cosmiclegends/src/classes/expert.md

 Like the Knight and Inventor, you aren't a hero who relies on your super-powers.
-Instead, you're very skilled at one specific thing -- and there are few in the world who can match your expertise.
+Instead, you're very skilled at one specific thing -- and there are few in the world who can match your expertise in your chosen field.

 ## Playing an Expert